hadilq/google-aitinker-hackathon-demo/README.md

-# Google AI Tinkerers Hackathon — Demo App
+# Google AI Tinkerers Hackathon — Demo App: Bridging Gaps in VLM with Agentic Systems

 *Agent-powered app scaffolded from the GoogleCloudPlatform **agent-starter-pack** (v0.15.2), with a local Streamlit playground, a deployable Agent Engine backend, and Terraform IaC for Google Cloud.*